 The Beguiled (Don Siegel, 71)

-Don Siegel collaborated with star Clint Eastwood on this one-of-a-kind piece that has Eastwood as the apparant villain (for perhaps the only time) in this flavorful tale of a Civil War coward who takes up with a Southern school for girls, thereby captivating all the male-starved women who shield him with their fluttering wings.
+Don Siegel collaborated with star Clint Eastwood on this one-of-a-kind piece that has Eastwood as the villain (for perhaps the only time) in this flavorful tale of a Civil War coward who takes up with a Southern school for girls, thereby captivating all the male-starved women who shield him with their fluttering wings.
 This includes the distinctively-voiced Pamelyn Ferdin as the adoring, turtle-loving adolescent who discovers him; the sexy teen-aged Jo Ann Harris who hardily attempts to seduce him; the 25-year-old Elizabeth Hartman who straight-up falls in love with him; and the middle-aged headmistress Geraldine Page who not-so-cogently agrees to shelter him while hiding deep passions of her own.
 The problem is that Eastwood is total scum, but one who's only struggling to survive an unjust war.
 So, really, there are no villains in The Beguiled, yet the movie constantly juggles your wherewithal.
 It never lets you in on who's to be consigned with.
 And when the ending comes, it's horrifying for all: the girls, too, and the beset-upon cad.
 He tries his best (and fails his best, too), but those women, and their unforgettably jealous and blackened table manners nonetheless send him to his fate.
-Trust me: you'll never look at mushrooms the same way again.
+The look of the mushrooms have stuck with me my entire life.

 The 5000 Fingers of Dr. T (Roy Rowland, 53)